snugel/cas-offinder/README.md

 Installation
 ----------------

-* Cas-OFFinder requires OpenCL device to run properly.
+* Cas-OFFinder requires OpenCL device and corresponding SDK to run properly.

   OpenCL is supported on varoius platforms, including recent Intel/AMD CPUs and NVidia/AMD graphic cards!
   Before installing Cas-OFFinder, please check the vendor's website to know whether your device is supported.